 “I’m interested in social themes like history, culture, human potential development, symbolism and nature.
 I’m inspired by color, the ancient Mexican cultures, the master muralists and the golden age of Mexican cinema.”

-In 2016 he was a selected artist for the In Flux Cycle 6 for the City of Tempe to paint a mural on Apache Blvd.
-In 2012 he was selected by the City of Tempe Public Art Program to design and paint a utility box on Mill Avenue.
-The image was also made into a library card for the City of Tempe.
+In 2017 he was a selected artist for Valley Metro’s public art for the Northwest extension of the light rail.
+In 2016 he was a selected artist for the In Flux Cycle 6 with the City of Tempe and painted a mural on Apache Blvd.
+In 2012 he was selected by the City of Tempe’s Public Art Program to design and paint a utility box on Mill Avenue.
+The image was also made into a library card for the Tempe Public Library.
 In 2008 Oliverio was awarded First Place at the Arte Latino en la Ciudad XII at the Phoenix Center for the Arts and in 1999 he was awarded Best Artist in the 7th Annual Plastic Arts Exhibit of Cancun.

 His work has been featured as a cover for a book from the author Ruth Gomber-Munoz, Ph.D., titled Labor and Legality: An Ethnography of a Mexican Immigrant Worker, published by the Oxford University Press, Inc. in New York City.